ebp-group/walkalytics-clients/Readme.md

     npm install http-server -g     # install node module http-server -p 8000

-If you want to run it on your webserver, contact <mailto:walkalytics@ebp.ch>.
+If you want to run the example on your public webserver, contact <mailto:walkalytics@ebp.ch> to allow cross-origin resource sharing (CORS) calls for your webserver.

+## ArcGIS Javascript API

+This example shows the walking isochrone on a webmap with [ArcGIS Javascript API 3.x][AGJS].
+Setting up and testing works as with the OpenLayers example by setting a key and running a local webserver.

+Todo: Compare with [Esri's routing based Drive Time Analysis][AGOLDriveTime] and mode walking.

 ## Leaflet